Ameobea/homepage/src/blog/speeding-up-webcola-with-webassembly.md

 After a lot of looking around and reading various things, I finally found the answer.
 This sequence of instructions is generated by V8 to implement the `f32x4.max` SIMD instruction.
 Here's the spot in the Chromium source code where the actual instructions are emitted: <https://source.chromium.org/chromium/chromium/src/+/main:v8/src/compiler/backend/x64/code-generator-x64.cc;drc=8ab75a56a24f34d4f582261c99939ffa1446a3b7;l=2712>

-From what I could tell, the `f32x4.max` instruction guarentees that things like negative zeroes and NaNs are properly propagated through which is why it emits all of those weird instructions rather than just a single `vmaxps` instructions or similar.
+From what I could tell, the `f32x4.max` instruction guarantees that things like negative zeroes and NaNs are properly propagated through which is why it emits all of those weird instructions rather than just a single `vmaxps` instructions or similar.

 In my code, I was using the `f32x4.max` to combine bitflags created using `f32x4.lt`.
 I switched to using `f32x4.or` which is actually the correct choice in that situation.
 This successfully collapsed down all of those instructions.